leapfrogtechnology/sync-db/README.md

 $ yarn add @leapfrogtechnology/sync-db # local installation
 ```

 You can install it globally as well.

 ```bash
 $ npm install -g @leapfrogtechnology/sync-db # global installation
 ```

-Check your installation with the command below that prints the version installed.
+Check your installation with the command below.

 ```bash
 $ sync-db --version
 @leapfrogtechnology/sync-db/1.0.0-alpha.3 linux-x64 node-v8.15.1
 ```

 In case of local installation, you can verify using `npx`:

 ```bash
 $ npx sync-db --version
 @leapfrogtechnology/sync-db/1.0.0-alpha.3 linux-x64 node-v8.15.1
 ```

 ### Drivers Installation

 You'll need to install the database driver specific to your project separately.

 For instance - if your project uses MSSQL, you will need to do: